iguessthislldo/georgios/README.md

 - Getting to a kernel written in C from GRUB.
 - Basic Interrupts (like divide by zero) can be handled.
-- Printing to the screen in Real Mode graphics including a printf like function.
+- Printing to the screen in Real Mode graphics including a printf-like function.
 - [Higher Half Kernel](http://wiki.osdev.org/Higher\_Half\_Kernel)
 - Primitive Kernel Space Context Switching
 - A "cmpxchg" Lock
 - Better Exception Screen
+- Use GRUB2/Multiboot2 (Able to write ISO to USB Flash Drive)

 ### In Progress/Fix

 - Paging Framework
-- Userland Processes
+- Kernel and Userland Processes with Context Switching and System Calls
-- System Calls: Needs Userland
-- Keyboard/PS/2 Driver
+- Keyboard/PS/2 Driver (IRQ1 Works, but Init. acts weird, On Hold)
+- Disk Driver

 ### Future

 - malloc/free for kernel
-- Disk Driver
 - Simple File System: Needs Disk Driver and System Calls (Ideally)
 - ELF Loader: Needs Simple File System, and Userland
 - clib (Maybe glibc?)